anirudhrathinam94/stuff/volunteering/01-basics/README.md

 - set the path variable (which lets us use the ant command in the extracted directory).
 - Your package manager can take care of this for you (sudo apt-get install ant or brew install ant)

+Now that ANT is setup, we need to automate the build process.
+We do so by writing an XML file and pass that file via the ant command.
+We simply do: ant build.xml and ANT will do everything for us including build, compile, execute, package etc.

+Ant needs a build.xml file to do its thing.
+This section briefly describes the build.xml file and how it works.

 ----------------------------------------
 **Maven basics**